-All-weather road access to the general area is excellent (Figures 4 and 5).
+All-weather road access to the general area is excellent (Figure 2).
 Active lumber road and bush road access from Highway 560 to various parts of the property is fairly limited.
-Former roads into the north part of the main block are overgrown and impassable.
-The best current route to the Herrick deposit is by boat across Michiwakenda Lake from the landing at Highway 560 to the closest point on the west shore of Michiwakenda Lake, then by old trail and traverse.
+Former roads into the north part of the main block were restored with a bridge established crossing a creek in conjunction with Creso Resources Inc. This has provided ready access to the Herrick deposit.

-Clearing of some old bush roads and replacement of a culvert may be required in the north part of the main block.
 Some of the south part of the main block is also less accessible.
 Several parts of the east block are accessible via good lumber road and then lesser traveled old roads and trails.